SAP/spartacus-docs/_pages/dev/Consignment Tracking/consignment-tracking.md

 ## Enabling Consignment Tracking

 You can enable and disable consignment tracking with feature flags and feature levels.
-To enable the consignment tracking, set the feature flag features:
+To enable consignment tracking, set the feature flag features:
 ```
 {
    consignmentTracking: true